-- Physicians are assessed on nationally accepted quality metrics and market total cost of care
+- Physicians are assessed on nationally accepted quality metrics and local market-based total cost of care metrics.

-- Consumers are provided with easy to use tools to understand the cost and quality metrics of physicians and places of service.
+- Consumers are provided with easy to use tools to understand the cost and quality performance of physicians and places of service.

 Education of both employers and their employees is a basic principle of our strategy.
 Employees must be motivated through plan design and education to become better consumers of health care.

-- We develop tools for our employer members to help make their employees better purchasers of the health care they consume.
-The BHCG developed consumer videos focused on key consumer accountabilities that are available to our members.
+- We develop tools for member employers to help make their employees better purchasers of the health care they consume.
+BHCG developed consumer videos focused on key consumer accountabilities that are available to our members.

 - We provide educational forums and support projects that promote best practices for employers to utilize in managing their health care dollars and benefit programs effectively.

-- We promote the use of consumer engagement tools that encourage the use of high quality, cost effective physicians and places of service.
+- We promote the use of consumer engagement tools that encourage the use of high quality, cost efficient physicians and places of service.

-To access a current listing of BHCG members, click here: Member Directory.
+Access a current listing of BHCG member employers.